artsy/eigen/docs/preferred_practices.md

   - [PartnerShows](https://github.com/artsy/eigen/blob/main/src/app/Scenes/Partner/Components/PartnerShows.tsx) is a fragment container that uses FlatList to paginate through Relay data.
   - [Search](https://github.com/artsy/eigen/blob/main/src/app/Scenes/Search/Search.tsx) is a functional component that loads data in response to user input.

-We used to have many different `renderX` functions throughout our components, but today we prefer to have a single `render()` function in a component.
-[See this PR](https://github.com/artsy/eigen/pull/3220) for our rationale and a comparison of approaches.

 ### TypeScript

 We use TypeScript to maximize runtime code safety & prevent runtime bugs.

 In April 2020, we adopted [TypeScript's `strict` mode](https://github.com/artsy/eigen/pull/3210).

 This disables "implicit any" and require strict null checks.
 The change left a lot of comments like this throughout the codebase: